 If there's one makeup product that you don't want to be a surprise, it's your foundation!
 That's why self-adjusting foundations that start out white and develop into mystery colors are often so disappointing.
 Consumers spend their money with high hopes that these foundations will magically adjust to their skin tone, but they can't detect your skin color and they won't adapt.

-This liquid foundation is based on that same color-matching gimmick, and while the color does develop as you blend and sheer out its fluid texture, the two (that's right—only two!) shades offered hardly address an adequate range of skin tones.
+This liquid foundation is based on that same color-matching gimmick, and while the color does develop as you blend and sheer out its fluid texture, the three shades offered hardly address an adequate range of skin tones.
 If anything, this foundation's surprising sheerness creates the illusion that it matches a variety of skin tones—but you don't get the adequate coverage a foundation should deliver versus a tint.
 Even more surprising is how this foundation becomes even more transparent as it sets to a matte finish.
 As a tint it is a consideration for a very narrow range of skin tones, but overall isn't worth your time or money.

 - Fluid texture feels weightless on skin.